gufolabs/gufo_snmp/docs/examples/getbulk.md

 We have mastered the iteration of the MIB view in our [getnext](getnext.md) example.
-SNMP v2 also offers more effective approach - the GetBulk request. *Gufo Snmp* hides all implementation difference and the interface to the GetBulk requests is almost identical to the GetNext one.
+SNMP v2 also offers more effective approach - the GetBulk request. *Gufo SNMP* hides all implementation difference and the interface to the GetBulk requests is almost identical to the GetNext one.